mckunkel/clas12docs/OfflineSoftware/source/io/clasio.rst

         energy :       0.00000        0.00000
              Z :       0.00000        0.00000

 Newly initialized bank has all entries equal to zero.
-To modify the entries set<type>() functionas are used. setFloat(name, row, value) or setInt(name, row, value).
+To modify the entries set<type>() functions are used. setFloat(name, row, value) or setInt(name, row, value).
 Here is an example:

 .. code-block::	java